English

 Students should declare a major once they have completed twenty term-courses.
 Students will design their program in consultation with the Majors Coordinator.

-A single Major in English will consist of at least fourteen term-courses in English, at least 10 term-courses must be at the upper level and a minimum of 4 term-courses of lower level English (including ENGL 1101 and ENGL 1102).
-A minimum of 3 term-courses are required from each of the following two groups, for a total of 6 term-courses:
+A single Major in English will consist of at least fourteen term-courses in English, at least 10 term-courses must be at the upper level and a maximum of 12 ch of lower level English (including ENGL 1101 and ENGL 1102).
+A minimum of 9 ch (3 term-courses) are required from each of the following two groups, for a total of 18 ch:

 An English course will count toward the fulfillment of the Major requirements only when it is passed with a grade of C or above.